 Outstanding Counseling and Human Services majors are eligible for consideration in this program (please refer to the Undergraduate Catalog sections on Special Programs or The Graduate School Catalog for the specifics of the program).
 Clinical Mental Health Counseling, Rehabilitation Counseling, and School Counseling are the graduate programs available for CHS students of high academic quality and clear professional goals.
-Each graduate program is nationally accredited, and the Department of Counseling and Human Services is recognized regionally and nationally in Counselor Education.
-Three faculty members received the Outstanding Counselor Educator Award for the state of Pennsylvania.
+Each graduate program is nationally accredited, and the Department of Counseling and Human Services is consistently recognized regionally and nationally in Counselor Education.
 In 2005, our graduate program was named the Outstanding Counselor Education Program in Pennsylvania.
+See below for Accelerated Program Policies.
+The link for initial application for acceptance is: